cnlohr/what_im_up_to/README.md

 # what_im_up_to
 Just my dumping ground for ideas.

+# Generic
+1) Make "file name to string" function in os_generic.
+2) Write tccengine and put in cntools.

 # Livestreaming stuff

 1) Make cnlohr_social_media_tools able to get stream metadata like viewer count.